offsoc/onionprobe/docs/standalone.md

 The monitoring node can run with either [Docker][] (with [Docker Compose][]) or [Podman][] (with [Podman Compose][]).

-Refer to upstream documentation for how to do the basic setup for each of these runtimes.
+Refer to upstream documentation on how to do the basic setup for each of these runtimes.

 The container runtime is configured at the `.env` file, with the